Yuhao-Lan/Capitalize/README.md

 &lt;filename&gt;: the file on which the capitalize operation has to be performed.

--w [&lt;delimiters&gt;]: if specified, the utility will capitalize the first character in each _word_, where a word is a sequence of characters terminated by either a [whitespace](https://docs.oracle.com/javase/7/docs/api/java/lang/Character.html#isWhitespace(char)), if no delimiters are specified, or any single character in the string of delimiters, otherwise.
+**-w:** [&lt;delimiters&gt;]: if specified, the utility will capitalize the first character in each _word_, where a word is a sequence of characters terminated by either a [whitespace](https://docs.oracle.com/javase/7/docs/api/java/lang/Character.html#isWhitespace(char)), if no delimiters are specified, or any single character in the string of delimiters, otherwise.
 Note that the end of the file always ends a word.

--m &lt;string&gt;: if specified, the utility will change the capitalization of all the sequences of characters that match (in a case insensitive way) the provided string so that the capitalization _matches_ that of string (see examples).
+**-m:** &lt;string&gt;: if specified, the utility will change the capitalization of all the sequences of characters that match (in a case insensitive way) the provided string so that the capitalization _matches_ that of string (see examples).

--f: if specified, the capitalize utility will flipthe capitalization of all letters in the file, after applying any other transformation.
+**-f:** if specified, the capitalize utility will flipthe capitalization of all letters in the file, after applying any other transformation.

--i / -I:  if specified, the capitalize utility will make all letters in the file lower case (for -i) or upper case (for -I) before applying any other transformation.
+**-i / -I:**  if specified, the capitalize utility will make all letters in the file lower case (for -i) or upper case (for -I) before applying any other transformation.

--o:  if specified, the capitalize utility will output the resulting text to standard output and will leave the file unmodified.
+**-o:**  if specified, the capitalize utility will output the resulting text to standard output and will leave the file unmodified.

 If none of the OPT flags is specified, capitalize capitalizes the first character in each line in the file.
 Otherwise, the specified flags override the default behavior, as illustrated in the examples below (and in the test file provided for part II).